Psychology

 PSYC3152Basic Research Seminar II3 ch (3S) (LE) (W) (EL)

 Involves active participation in several of the activities related to an empirical research project including planning and development of research, conducting a study, and collection and analysis of data.
 Students will be required to prepare a formal research paper.
 The actual program will be determined by the student and a faculty supervisor.
-Normally restricted to students in their third year whose academic performance would allow them to enter the Honours program during their fourth year.
+NOTE: Normally restricted to students in their third year whose academic performance would allow them to enter the Honours program during their fourth year.

 Prerequisites: PSYC 2103/PSYC 2123 and PSYC 2113 and two Psychology foundation courses, permission of a faculty supervisor and Basic Research Coordinator, and a CGPA of at least 3.3 in Psychology courses.